 Resin Bound Driveways Pros and Cons – The Pros

-1. Resin looks fantastic
+1. Resin Looks Fantastic

-A wide range of colour combinations are available, so it’s possible to either have a drive that blends in with its surroundings; or create a driveway surface that gives a striking and visually stunning contrast.
-If you want the neighbours to gawp with envy – show off with a resin bound driveway!
+A wide range of colour combinations are available, so it’s possible to either have a drive that blends in with it’s surroundings; or creating a driveway surface that gives a striking and visually stunning contrast, is also possible.

 As long as a resin bound drive is installed correctly there should be no drainage issues.
 The technology that allows water to go through resin is really neat – but we’ll leave it for the chemistry buffs to pat themselves on the back for that.
 But for a moment, just imagine water going through glue – awesomely clever.

-If there are slopes/gradients/falls then there will not be an issue.
+If there are slopes/gradients/falls then there shouldn’t be any drainage issues.
 Some companies also drill into existing concrete/tarmacadam surfaces to support water surface drainage.
-Caution is advised with this method as the structure is weakened.
+Caution is advised with this method as the sub base structure may be weakened.

 Within the UK driveway market Sustainable Urban Drainage Systems (SUDs for short) mean drainage (more on suds – if you dare) is a top priority of any driveway installation.

-3. Low Cost
+3. Low Cost Resin Driveways

 If a resin bound driveway can be installed onto an existing (suitable) sub base costs will reduce significantly.
 So expect to pay in the region of £70-£80 per square metre (excluding steps, walling etc) for an overlay.

 4. Quick installation

-5. Maintenance is easy
+5. Maintenance is Easy

 There shouldn’t be weed/moss growth as long as the resin bound surface is kept clean.
 This is a low maintenance option as a driveway surface.